ylberz/vue-datatable/README.md

 ## Slots

-The `vue3datatable` component provides the following slots for additional customization:
+The `vue-table-data` component provides the following slots for additional customization:

 - **`front-column-names`**: Slot before the column headers.
 - **`end-column-names`**: Slot after the column headers.